 Over the last few years the choir has sung in Middlesbrough Cathedral, Fountains Abbey, Holy Island, Alnwick Gardens, Seahouses, Washington Old Hall as well as giving major

 performances each year in both the King’s Hall, Newcastle and Sage Gateshead.
-In recent years the choir has performed some major works, including Elgar’s Dream of Gerontius, Verdi’s Requiem, Britten’s War Requiem and Walton’s Belshazzar’s Feast in conjunction with students from Newcastle University and the University Symphony Orchestra.
+In recent years the choir has performed some major works, including Elgar’s The Dream of Gerontius, Verdi’s Requiem, Britten’s War Requiem and Walton’s Belshazzar’s Feast in conjunction with students from Newcastle University and the University Symphony Orchestra.
 In November 2015 the choir celebrated its centenary with a concert in St George’s Church, Jesmond, which replicated the first performance given by the choir in 1915.
 In the summer of 2016 the choir joined the Städtischer Musikverein Gelsenkirchen and Gürzenich-

 Throughout its history, the Newcastle Bach Choir has been based in the Music Department of what is now Newcastle University.
 Professor Eric Cross is the latest in a succession of distinguished Music Directors.
 Vaughan Williams, Edmund Rubbra and Denis Matthews have all been Presidents of the choir, a position currently held by Sir Thomas Allen, the internationally-